fabriziodidthis/lovelystaycli/README.md

 - `-r username` - Retrieve user repositories
 - `-w username` - Show user information from the database
 - `-l` - to retrieve all the information already saved in the database
-- `-g` - Retrieve users from location (when informed in the Github user profile)
+- `-g 'location' ` - Retrieve users from location (when informed in the Github user profile).
+This option needs to be used between quotes if the city has spaces or special characters.
+So, the command will be `lovely -g 'New York'` instead of `lovely -g New York`.
+Also, the city needs to match exactly to what is in the database, thus `New York` is different of `new York` or `New york` or any other variation.
 - `-la` - Retrieve users from programming language (when informed)

 ### How to create migrations?